-Why Artificial Intelligence for Cybersecurity?
+Why AI for Cybersecurity?

-INCREASINGLY SOPHISTICATED HACKERS
+INCREDIBLY SOPHISTICATED HACKERS

 As the volume and value of corporate data increases, bad actors create stealthier, more ingenious ways of accessing and stealing it.
 This results in an arms race between cybersecurity technologists and hackers—and right now, the hackers are winning.